 Great Circle was formed in 2009 by the merger of Boys & Girls Town of Missouri and Edgewood Children's Center.
 The goal was to create something new in the communities we serve, to help those struggling with difficult circumstances, and to be a partner in our communities to provide that resource.
 With campuses, counseling centers, home and community based services statewide, Great Circle’s footprint reaches across Missouri, the Midwest and beyond.
-This year, we're on track to impact the lives of more than 30,000 children, individuals and family members.
+This year, we are on track to touch the lives of 40,000 individuals, children and families in 2019.

 2017 Ozark Family Resource Agency joins Great Circle,